tganderson0/danmips/README.md

 If you notice any bugs or things that might be nice to add in, let me know at tganderson0@gmail.com !

-NEGATIVE NUMBERS LEAD TO INCORRECT OUTPUT!!
-CHECK THAT IF THERES ODD OUTPUT
+FIXED NEGATIVE NUMBERS AND BRANCHING!
+It works now.